-A licence from FINMA is required in order to act as securities dealer.
-A securities dealer is any natural person or legal entity or partnership that commercially buys and sells securities on the primary market for their own account for short-term resale or for the account of third parties, offers them publicly on the primary market or even creates or publicly offers derivatives.
-The term 'securities' is now defined in the FMIA and means, in accordance with Article 2 Lit. b FMIA, 'standardised certificated and uncertificated securities, derivatives and intermediated securities, which are suitable for mass trading'.
+A licence from FINMA is required in order to act as a securities house.7 A securities house is any natural person or legal entity or partnership that commercially buys and sells securities on the primary market for their own account for short-term resale or for the account of third parties, offers them publicly on the primary market or even creates or publicly offers derivatives.8 The term 'securities' is now defined in the FMIA and means, in accordance with Article 2 Lit. b FMIA, 'standardised certificated and uncertificated securities, derivatives and intermediated securities, which are suitable for mass trading'.
 Further clarification is provided by Article 2 of the Ordinance on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading, which states in Paragraph 1: